 “Fire is the element of power.
 The people of the Fire Nation have desire and will, and the energy and drive to achieve what they want.”
 (Iroh, Bitter Work)

-In the final season, the protagonists journey into the Fire Nation.
-What they find is a society heavily hampered by a century of propaganda.
+In the final season, the protagonists journey into the heart of the Fire Nation.
+What they find is a society stifled by a century of propaganda.
 Children are indoctrinated about the greatness of their leader and the glory of the Fire Nation campaign at an early age.
 The rich and creative cultural traditions of the past have been forgotten or suppressed.